heysweet/select_nodes/graph_compression_testing/CompressionTesting.md

 # Frontend WASM

-Mozillas claims [Note: A WebAssembly page has a constant size of 65,536 bytes, i.e., 64KiB and a maximum size of 100 pages (6.4MiB)](https://developer.mozilla.org/en-US/docs/WebAssembly/JavaScript_interface/Memory/Memory).
+Mozilla claims [Note: A WebAssembly page has a constant size of 65,536 bytes, i.e., 64KiB and a maximum size of 100 pages (6.4MiB)](https://developer.mozilla.org/en-US/docs/WebAssembly/JavaScript_interface/Memory/Memory).
 This would mean we can't support graph traversal in the frontend (beyond small example DAGs).
+This didn't line up with my other findings.

 A v8 blog claims you can have [up to 4GB of memory in WASM](https://v8.dev/blog/4gb-wasm-memory).
-If this claim is true and consistent across browers, we could offload the work of graph traversal to the frontend, reducing the load on our endpoints, removing the expectation to load in a full graph/wasm binaries, and avoiding state management in the Discovery API.
+V8 is used in all Chromium browsers (which is well over 60% of browser traffic, but does not include Safari or Firefox most notably).
+If we're able to use 4GB of memory in the majority of browsers consistently, we could offload the work of large graph traversal to the frontend, reducing the load on our endpoints, removing the expectation to load in a full graph/wasm binaries, and avoiding state management in the Discovery API.

+You can use [this link](http://clb.confined.space/dump/mem_growth.html) to manually test the memory limits of the WASM runtime in different browsers.
+I tested this in Firefox, Safari, Chrome, and Arc and managed to allocation 4GB of heap space in each of the above browsers.

 # Node WASM

-# Potential pipeline and what to ship
+Node also uses V8 which leaves us with 4GB of memory available.

 ## Ship a compressed JSON